Chrysler CEO reiterates no IPO in 2012

 “This is not a 2012 event,” Marchionne said on a conference call on Chrysler’s second quarter earnings.
-Marchionne is also chief executive of Chrysler’s majority owner Fiat SpA FIA.MI.
+Marchionne is also chief executive of Chrysler’s majority owner Fiat SpA.

 “We obviously have ongoing discussion with VEBA” about a possible IPO for Chrysler in 2013, Marchionne said.